Last updated on December 18, 2024 by College Financial Aid Advice.

 Tuition and Fees Tuition and fees are set by the school, and may increase each year, especially for public schools.
 Tuition and fees may vary depending on how many units you take, and your major.
 For example, there may be lab fees for some art majors, or flying fees for aviation pilot majors.

-Room and Board - $7500 - $9000 a year.
+Room and Board - $12,917 a year on average.
 Whether you live in the dorm, an on-campus apartment, or an off-campus apartment or house, the cost for renting a room can be very expensive.
 Share a room to reduce costs if possible.
 Board means food.
 Meal plans vary in price, and usually they are required if you live in the dorm.
 If you live in an apartment or house, you can usually save money on food by shopping wisely and preparing your own food.

-Transportation - Average cost $1073 per year.
+Transportation - Cost can vary a lot.
 Expect to pay more for travel expenses if you have a car, commute to college, or live across the country from your college.
 See our ideas for saving money on transportation costs with Student Travel Deals.

 Graduate in 4 Years - First, students are more likely to graduate within 4 years.
 In public schools, it may be difficult to get the classes you need as many classes are impacted and are only offered once a year, so it may take 6 years to complete what you think is a 4 year degree.
-As shown in the above chart, 4 years at a private college is not much more expensive than 6 years at a public college.
+As shown in the above chart, 4 years at a private college is not much more expensive than 6 years at a public college, and may even be less if financial aid package covers a substantial portion of the cost (student only pays 60% as shown in the example of the chart).

 Good Financial Aid Packages - Second, many private colleges and universities have large endowments that are used for scholarships and grants for students who need financial aid.
 They may provide a better financial aid packet, so the expected family contribution is the same or less than a less expensive public school.